robert7/nixnote2/README.md

     * library is now copied to /some/directory/lib (/some/directory/lib should be then passed as 3rd argument to build-with-qmake.sh)

-If it doesn't work: use docker build - or compare with docker recipe, what is different.
+If it doesn't work: use docker build - or compare with docker recipe, what is different - e.g. missing dependency package.

 ### macOS